thealtoclef/cube/docs/operational-guides/metrics-guide.md

 ### Error Handling

 - Metrics errors are caught and logged but never interfere with query execution
-- Missing tenant defaults to "unknown" - queries still execute normally
+- Missing tenant results in no tenant label - queries still execute normally
 - Callback errors are logged through Cube's standard logger

 ### Scalability